markuswagnergithub/SBSEcourse/README.md

 - Software Design, Refactoring
 - Project Management

+To access the content, simply [clone](https://www.google.com.au/search?q=github+how+to+clone+a+repository&cad=h) this repository, or have a look at this [Preview](http://htmlpreview.github.io/?https://github.com/markuswagnergithub/SBSEcourse/blob/master/course.html).

 ## Assessment

 There are three group assignments (each worth 10%), and two rounds of spotlight lights + essays (each round worth 35%).
 In each round, the students briefly present a recent conference article, and they summarise and criticise it in a report.